tedneward/pptbuilder/README.md

 * Provide "property" support, to customize slide decks with values (mostly to choose whether to include certain slides or sections or not)?

-* Work off of template files as starting points for processed output
+* Work off of template files as starting points for processed output; use Freemarker for slidy/reveal templates?

 ### Markdown
 * Footnotes (`[^1]` or `[^devguide]`) should be collected into a slide section at the end of the deck; references should be normalized by footnote tag